The root of suffering (Dukkha) is attachment ~ Shakyamuni Buddha

 - The Truth of Suffering (“The Symptom”): Life entails suffering (“Dukkha”)

-- The Cause of Suffering (“The Diagnosis”): This suffering is caused by delusion and attachment (“Trishna”)
+- The Cause of Suffering (“The Diagnosis”): This suffering is caused by craving or desire (“Trishna”)

 - The Truth of the End of Suffering (“The Prognosis”): There is a cure to this suffering, which helps you achieve a state known as “Nirvana”